 Another great weaving activity is to weave with ribbons.
 Start by selecting the color of ribbons you would like to use.
 Then, cut them into the size of your weaving board or panel.
-Starting from the top, begin to weave the cut ribbons by running the vertical strands over or under the horizontal strands.
+Starting from the top, begin to plait the cut ribbons by running the vertical strands over or under the horizontal strands.
 Continue until you complete the whole panel.
 Fasten the loose ends of the ribbon with glue.
 A beautiful weaving pattern is ready.

 14. Friendship bracelet weaving

 Mark the center of a cardboard disc with a pencil.
 Draw eight lines through the center to create eight sections, like a pie chart.
 Punch a central hole and create a two-centimeter long slit at the end of each of the eight lines.
 Pass the threads through the hole and tie a knot on the other side.
 Then, separate the threads and put one in each of the slit.
 Pick a line, count the third line to its right, and pass the thread to it.
 Rotate the disc and repeat the same process until you get a bracelet pattern on the other side of the central hole.

 One of the best weaving craft ideas for kids is making a newspaper basket.
 Make newspaper tubes using a skewer and glue them into shape.
 Create a base for the basket using cardboard.
 Secure the paper tube around the edges of the base.
 Now, weave as per the desired pattern.
 You can create an over-under interlock pattern to finish the basket.
 You can stick the newspaper threads in place with glue to make the basket rigid.
 You could even make a newspaper bag using a similar technique.